decentraland/documentation/content/creator/sdk7/beta-testing-guidelines.md

 ## Documentation

-Find the full documentation for SDK7 in this branch of the Documentation site.
-Navigate the tree under **SDK7** to find information about every component and thing you can do.
+Find the full documentation for SDK7 in under the **SDK7** section of the documentation.

-Note that this is an unpublished branch of the Decentraland documentation, under [sdk7.new-docs-6m4.pages.dev](https://sdk7.new-docs-6m4.pages.dev).

 ## Using the playground